kaleb-keny/DEFI_Index_Calculator/README.md

 ```

-### Preparing the yaml file
+### Running the model

-The following command would run the model
+The following command would compute the weights

 ```
-python main.py
+python main.py -r weights
 ```

 ### Yaml file
 In order to produce the output correctly when the defi composition changes, the yaml file `config\tickers.yaml` needs to be properly populated: